lambda2/rapis/README.md

 Codes in the 2xx range must indicate a success, codes in the 4xx range must indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.), and codes in the 5xx range must indicate a server-side error (e.g., the server is unavailable).

-The API must use the following status codes:
+The server must respond with the following status codes, according to the situation:

 |          Http Code        |                               Meaning                                     |
 |---------------------------|---------------------------------------------------------------------------|